The History of Pool & Billiards

 More Than Just a Game: The Twisting Tale of Billiards and Pool

 Ever walked past a glowing table with perfectly colored spheres and felt the pull of the green felt?
 That world of clicking balls, focused silence, and sudden, satisfying clatter has a history far richer and more surprising than you might imagine.
-It’s a story of two distinct families of games that grew from the same root, a tale of celebrity players who were once more famous than generals, and a rollercoaster ride of popularity fueled by smoky backrooms and Hollywood blockbusters.
-So, let’s chalk up and dive into the fascinating evolution of the games we play on a billiard table.

 The Great Divide: Pockets or No Pockets?